 Because of her growing confidence as a leader, Sharon replicated CAI’s five-day leadership training for 95 girls and has registered a community-based organization that will enable her and other like-minded individuals to cultivate girls’ leadership and advocate for gender equality and girls’ education in Turkana County.

-Your support made it possible for CAI to empower Sharon, who is lighting up the world for others.
-If you haven’t already, please help us light up the world by supporting our annual appeal.
+Your support made it possible for CAI to empower Sharon, who is making a powerful impact for others.
+If you haven’t already, please help us reach more people like Sharon by supporting our work.